 How can investors cope with increased competition as the number of competitors grow?

 What is currently being delivered in the Private Rented Sector, what is the scale and what is in the pipeline?
-Are we now reaching real scale and what are the projected future numbers?

 Who has delivered, who is delivering and who are the leading players in the market?

 How can we build a reliable valuation system for investors in UK Build to Rent & PRS?

 How can the market reach a point where there are accurate and reliable rent statistics so investors can make fully informed decisions?